 Steel is a material that is central to sustainability in modern society.
 It is a mixture of different metals, iron, and carbon to produce a tougher type of metal.
 We see an abundance of products that make use of steel in our daily lives; cutlery, cars, bridges, even doorknobs are made from steel of different grades.
 Developed countries like the United States and Britain manufacture quality steel in bulk quantities.
-In developing countries like the Philippines, steel is better imported from quality manufacturers from other countries as their industrial technologies are certainly more advanced.
-Steel suppliers in the Philippines have a wide array of clients as the country continues to grow and to develop.
+In developing countries like the Philippines, steel is better imported from quality manufacturers from other countries as their industrial technologies are certainly more advanced.have a wide array of clients as the country continues to grow and to develop.

 Steel: A Brief History